-This Strawberry Lavender Lemonade uses strawberries, lavender simple syrup, and lemons to make the perfect summer drink.
+This Strawberry Lemonade with Lavender uses strawberries, lavender simple syrup, and lemons to make the perfect summer drink.
 For a delicious summer cocktail, add gin or vodka.

 It’s strawberry season!
 The strawberries are juicy, flavorful, and incredibly inexpensive right now, so it’s time to eat them.
 Normally, when I buy strawberries, I end up devouring them all long before I remember to put them in a pie, ice cream, smoothie, or lemonade.
 A few weeks ago, however, I saw strawberries on sale for about $1 a quart, and I bought… well, I bought a LOT.